 Approach the small town of Melk in Lower Austria from afar, and you soon see its outstanding historical jewel: Melk Abbey (Stift Melk in German) perches on a hill sandwiched between the Danube valley and the old town.

 The view of the abbey from below conveys the sense of a fortress, despite the peaceful decorated façade and church towers.

-Indeed, the location was a fortification in a previous millennium.
+Indeed, the location was an actual fortification in a previous millennium.
 (Not the previous millennium, but the one before that!)

 What you see today largely came about through a major Baroque reconstruction in the 1700s, though two towers remain from those Babenberg days.